Cardiothoracic Anesthesiology Fellowship

 The ACTA service enjoys excellent professional relations with cardiology, cardiac surgery and critical care.
 Fellows participate in multidisciplinary conferences with these services.
 Participation in quality improvement projects and other scholarly activities are important components of the training program.
 Additionally, fellows meet several times per week with faculty to discuss the topics outlined in the ACGME’s curricular requirements for ACTA.

 The section of cardiac anesthesiology is composed of 11 full time faculty members, each of whom devotes at least 50 percent of their clinical time caring for patients undergoing cardiac, major vascular, thoracic and interventional cardiology procedures.
 Eight faculty members are certified in advanced perioperative transesophageal echocardiography.
-Clinical services are provided at the LAC+USC Medical Center and Keck Hospital – both of which function as teaching sites.
+Clinical services are provided at the Los Angeles General Medical Center and Keck Hospital – both of which function as teaching sites.

 The total case volume includes approximately 750 cases requiring cardiopulmonary bypass and includes minimally invasive valve procedures, adult congenital procedures, circulatory assist devices and both heart and lung transplants.
 In addition, there is an active endovascular program, which includes training in stenting for aortic disease and transvascular valvular repair and replacement.